dotnet/runtime/docs/design/security/System.Collections.Generic.Dictionary.md

 ### Adversary-provided `TKey` or `TValue`

-Since the `Dictionary<TKey, TValue>` type is generic, tThe adversary may attempt to trick the serializer into creating a dictionary which contains a privileged (or hostile!) `TKey` or `TValue` argument.
+Since the `Dictionary<TKey, TValue>` type is generic, the adversary may attempt to trick the serializer into creating a dictionary which contains a privileged (or hostile!) `TKey` or `TValue` argument.
 For example, they may try to trick the serializer into creating a `Dictionary<string, Process>` and use that as a springboard to gain process launch capabilities.

 Attack vectors where the adversary can specify type information within the payload are well known throughout the .NET ecosystem (and other ecosystems like Java).
 The serializer is responsible for defending against these attacks; they are out of scope for this document.